pwnedu/PackageHub/README.md

 ### Useage:

+#### Add a package

 1. Open the package installer located in the drop down menu.
 Tools/Packages/Install
+2. Select a package from the list and after confirming it will automatically be installed.

+#### Remove a package

+1. Open the package installer located in the drop down menu.
+Tools/Packages/Uninstall
-2. Select a package from the list and it will automatically install.
+2. Select a package from the list and after confirming it will automatically be removed.